luminaxster/CS211-Spring2024-P2/README.md

 #### Methods Flow

+In this class, you will process simple emergences, each characterized by a single `kind` property contained within a string.
+For example, emergences like `["{'kind': 'Square'}", "{'kind': 'Box'}"]` will be used.

+Make sure that you:

+- Implement logic in the `NarrativeLoop` class to categorize emergences into three `ArrayLists`: `emulation`, `simulacra`, and `simulation`, based on their `kind`.
+- Provide test values for each list to adequately exercise the categorization logic.

-To implement the `NarrativeLoop` class, follow these steps closely, ensuring each part is executed as described:
+Now, to implement the `NarrativeLoop` class methods, follow these steps closely, ensuring each part is executed as described:

 ##### Step 1: updateNarrativeLoops(SystemWhole[] emulationContext, SystemWhole[] simulacraContext)